 Enterprise Goals mapping aims to match the organization's business goals, vision, and mission with the Enterprise goals in COBIT 2019.
-The IT-Related Goals mapping aims to see the relationship between the organization's business goals from the results of matching Enterprise Goals with IT-Related Goals at COBIT 2019, and mapping the COBIT process 2019 aims to find domain processes that exist in COBIT 2019 that are associated with mapped IT Related Goals.
+The IT-Related Goals mapping seeks to see the relationship between the organization's business goals from matching Enterprise Goals with IT-Related Goals at COBIT 2019, and mapping the COBIT process 2019 aims to find domain processes that exist in COBIT 2019 that are associated with mapped IT Related Goals.
 To align the company's IT and business goals based on the 2019 COBIT standard.
 From this mapping, the domains needed in the audit process are obtained.
 Based on the steps of the IT-Related Goals mapping process, the domain will use in conducting an information technology audit in DKI Jakarta Province

 The analysis was conducted to determine the level of activities on the audit work form.
 Determination of the level of each activity is done by selecting the value in each activity.
 Scoring of each respondent with a number from 0-5.
 The respondent's scoring will determine the level of IT activity in DKI Jakarta Province.

-The core model evaluation analysis found four (4) dimensions that DKI Jakarta Province must consider: APO, BAI, and DSS.
+The core model evaluation analysis found four (4) dimensions DKI Jakarta Province must consider: APO, BAI, and DSS.
 Align, Plan and Organize (APO) address the overall organization, strategy, and support activities for IT.
 Build, Acquire and Implement (BAI) defines, acquires, and implements IT solutions and their integration into business processes.
 Finally, deliver, service, and Support (DSS) discusses IT service operations and support, including security.

 APO02 Managed Strategy measurement

 APO02 provides a holistic view of the latest business and IT environments, future directions, and initiatives needed to migrate to the desired future environment.
 Ensure that the desired level of digitization is an integral part of the future direction and IT strategy.
-Assess the organization's current digital maturity and develop a roadmap to close the gap.
+Assess the organization's digital maturity and develop a roadmap to close the gap.
 With business, rethink internal operations as well as customer-facing activities.
 Make sure to focus on the transformation journey across the organization.
 Leverage the building blocks of enterprise architecture, governance components, and organizational ecosystem, including externally provided services and associated capabilities, to enable reliable yet agile and efficient responses to strategic objectives

 APO02 consists of 6 attributes.
 APO01.01 Understand enterprise context and direction.
 APO02.02 Assess the current capabilities, performance, and digital maturity of the enterprise.
 APO02.03 Define target digital capabilities.
 APO02.054 Conduct a gap analysis.
 APO02.05 Define the strategic plan and road map.
 APO02.06 Communicate the I&T strategy and direction.

 The measurement was conducted through interviews with purposed and selected informants based on the RACI chart.
 Here is the result: the result on level 2 reached 100%, and the APO02 Business Process has met the criteria to continue its assessment to level 3.
 The result on level 3 is 96%.
 It met the criteria and continued to level 4.
 And at level 4, the final level, it reaches 92,8%.
-The result shows that the strategic management of DKI Jakarta IT agency has achieved its objectives, it is well defined, and its performance can be measured quantitatively.
+The result shows that the strategic management of DKI Jakarta IT agency has achieved its objectives, is well defined, and its performance can be measured quantitatively.
 The DKI Jakarta Province has a firm IT roadmap based on field observations.
-The IT Jakarta agency also involves IT experts and stakeholders where any person or organization can collaborate just by sending an email on the Jakarta Smart City page.
+The IT Jakarta agency also involves IT experts and stakeholders where any person or organization can collaborate by sending an email on the Jakarta Smart City page.
 The Jakarta IT agency also collaborates with more developed IT- cities to adopt applied IT sciences to develop the Jakarta smart city.

 The APO03 Managed Enterprise Architecture Measurement